 - Epithelioid and sarcomatoid cells tend to grow in separate parts of the same biphasic tumor.
 This makes diagnosing biphasic mesothelioma difficult.

-The first step specialists take to diagnose biphasic mesothelioma is an imaging test, such as a CT scan or MRI.
-Imaging tests are mainly used to locate growths in the chest and abdominal cavities.
-Determining the cell type of a tumor is not possible using scans obtained from imaging tests alone.
+The first step specialists take to diagnose biphasic mesothelioma is an imaging test, such as an x-ray, CT scan, or MRI.
+Imaging tests are mainly used to locate cancerous growths in the chest and abdominal cavities.
+Determining the specific cell type of a tumor is not possible from imaging tests alone.

 To perform a biopsy, a surgeon takes a tissue sample directly from the tumor mass they located with an imaging scan.
 Common biopsies used to confirm a biphasic mesothelioma diagnosis include fine needle aspiration or a standard surgical biopsy, such as a thoracotomy or laparotomy.

 Sometimes, a diagnosis may be made from cytology (a fluid sample), rather than from a tissue sample (biopsy).
 Recurrent fluid accumulation is a common early symptom of mesothelioma, regardless of the site.
 If mesothelioma is affecting the lung, for example, a person may have pleural effusions, which means a buildup of fluid within the lining of the lungs.
 The fluid is removed through a needle process called thoracentesis.
 If mesothelioma is affecting the abdomen, there may be a buildup of fluid that is removed through a needle process called paracentesis.
 A doctor may review the fluid for indications of mesothelioma, but the absence of cancer cells does not mean there is no mesothelioma.
 If fluid continues to accumulate without explanation, the likely next step is a biopsy.